 Growing cocoa trees

 Well, let’s start with where chocolate comes by looking at where it’s grown.
-We’re talking the Cacao (or Cocoa) tree here.
-If chocolate is marketed as having a mysterious and magical quality, then it all begins with the cacao plant which is found, if that’s the right word in hot and rainy temperatures in a narrow band either side of the Equator.
+We’re talking the cacao tree here.
+If chocolate is marketed as having a mysterious and magical quality, then it all begins with the cacao plant which is found, if that’s the right word in hot and rainy temperatures in a narrow band on either side of the Equator, where most of the world’s chocolate producing countries are.

 The origins of chocolate